backstage/backstage/plugins/scaffolder-backend-module-confluence-to-markdowwn/README.md

       input:
         prUrl: ${{ steps['publish'].output.remoteUrl }}
         forceAdmin: true
 ```

 Replace `<GITHUB_BASE_URL>` with your GitHub url without `https://`.

-You can find a list of all registred actions including their parameters at the /create/actions route in your Backstage application.
+You can find a list of all registered actions including their parameters at the /create/actions route in your Backstage application.